*1:5: The word translated “overcome” (κατέλαβεν) can also be translated “comprehended.” It refers to getting a grip on an enemy to defeat him.

 Why are there four gospel books in the New Testament Bible?

 The New Testament bible has four accounts of the Gospels –Matthew, Mark, Luke and John.
-Each of these gospel portray a specific characteristic of Jesus:
+Each of these gospel portrays a specific characteristic of Jesus:

 1. Matthew – portrays Jesus as the King